Exploring Menorca’s Best Beaches

 If you feel like pushing on to Platja Des Bot from here, it’s well worth the effort.
 There are two ways to get there, either around the headland, or through the inland route following the small creek.

 Either way, you’ll first need to walk to the end of Cala d’Algariens.
-From here, either follow the dusty track around the headland, or head inland just a little, until you see a well-trodden sandy path to your left.
+From here, either follow the dusty track around the headland, or walk inland just a little, until you see a well-trodden sandy path to your left.

 If you choose the headland route, be aware that the path gets very narrow at one point where it passes through a rocky ridge.